PundiAI/fx-docs/validators/validator-setup.md

 2. Bind the node consensus and validator's token holding account

 Now we will bind the node consensus and validator's token holding account, once this is done you will have succesfully set up a validator!
-Awesome!

 ⚠️ ⚠️ ⚠️ Couple of items to ensure before continuing
 * Ensure that entire node has synchonized to the latest block height, to prevent risk of being jailed
-> Using `fxcored status` to check `"catching_up":false`.
+> Using curl localhost:26657/status or `fxcored status` to check `"catching_up":false`.
 If `"catching_up":true`, please continue to wait until entire node has synchronized, this could take up to 12 hours depending on internet speeds.

 * Ensure that your token holding account has enough `FX tokens` before creating a validator.
 For `Testnet version`, you may obtain `FX tokens` via [FX Faucet](https://aabbcc-faucet.functionx.io/).
 For more information on how to obtain `FX tokens` on [Testnet](../resources/testnet-fxwallet.md).
-> We recommend at least `100 000 FX` for mainnet and `100 FX` for testnet if you want your validator to be active.
-This means your wallet needs more than `100 000 FX` and `100 FX` for mainnet and testnet respectively.
+> We recommend at least and `100 FX` for testnet if you want your validator to be active.
+This means your wallet needs more than `100 FX` testnet.

 Great!
 You can now bind the node consensus and validator's token holding account.